alces-software/flight-appliance-docs/docs/source/getting-started/environment-usage/using-openfoam-with-alces-flight-compute.rst

 .. note:: If your Alces Flight Compute environment has large compute node instance types, it is typically better to perform installation and compiling from one of the compute hosts.

+.. note:: Each node requires the ``zlib-devel`` package to be installed.
+You can automate installation of the ``zlib-devel`` package using the Alces customiser tool.
+For more information see the :ref:`Alces customiser documentation <customisation>`

 Running OpenFOAM
 ----------------